ayukrisn/ayukrisn/README.md

 <h2>Little facts about me?</h2>
-🌱 I’m currently learning <b>Kotlin and Flutter application development, but also interested in UI/UX Designs</b><br>
+🌱 I’m currently learning <b>Kotlin and Flutter application development</b><br>
 🔍 Currently seeking <b>internship and part-time opportunity related to my field</b><br>
+💻 Not only limited to Mobile Dev, but I am also interested in Frontend Website Development and UI/UX Designs</b><br>
 👩‍🏫 Also teach elementary - high school students about coding <br>
 📫 You can reach me on email <b>ayuukrisn@gmail.com</b> or <a href="https://www.linkedin.com/in/igustiayukrisnakusumadewi/">Linkedin</a> <br>